Content

 4.

-Reflect critically on the contribution of the field placement to spiritual and personal development, and readiness for vocation
+Evaluate the contribution of the field placement to spiritual formation, personal development, and readiness for vocation

 Unit sequence